kluctl/kluctl/docs/reference/templating/variable-sources.md

   when: some.var == "value"
 ```

 `vars2.yaml` can now use variables that are defined in `vars1.yaml`.
+A special case is the use of previously defined
+variables inside [values](#values) vars sources.
+Please see the documentation of [values](#values) for details.

 At all times, variables defined by
 parents of the current sub-deployment project can be used in the current vars file.

 Each variable source can have the optional field `ignoreMissing` set to `true`, causing Kluctl to ignore if the source